-Once the accounts have been compiled and the selected SDG target indicators calculated, they should be validated with the stakeholders identified in Step 2 and engaged in Step 3.
+Once the accounts have been compiled and the selected SDG Indicators calculated, they should be validated with the stakeholders identified in Step 2 and engaged in Step 3.
 The validation process should also establish next steps for future iterations of the accounts, both for improvement and to stimulate wider use.
 Consideration could be given to holding a validation workshop for Step 4.
 The key outcomes from the validation process should include:

-- Validating the accounts as far as possible, identifying any corrections that need to be made to the accounts and the associated technical notes. - Capturing lessons learned and best practices for accounts production, for example lessons learned on: - Sourcing and collating data. - Formatting and organising data. - Analysing and presenting data. - Identifying how to communicate and promote the accounts so they will be more widely used in policy and land management decision-making processes.
+- Validating the accounts in accordance with the national quality assurance framework, identifying if appropriate validation was possible, identifying any corrections that need to be made to the accounts and the associated technical notes. - Capturing lessons learned and best practices for accounts production, for example lessons learned on: - Sourcing and collating data. - Formatting and organising data. - Analysing and presenting data. - Identifying how to communicate and promote the accounts so they will be more widely used in policy and land management decision-making processes.
 This includes developing communication materials for different target audiences.
-These may include: - Policy briefs for key messages / statistics - Maps identifying ecosystem loss and degradation - Combined presentations of information on ecosystem services and socio-economic statistics.
+These may include: - Policy briefs for key messages / statistics - Maps identifying ecosystem loss and degradation - Combined presentations of information on ecosystem services and socioeconomic statistics.
 For example, linking ecosystem degradation statistics with vulnerable populations to prioritise restoration action. - Establishing the longer-term strengthening of the institutional arrangements to make compilation of the accounts an ongoing process. - Identifying useful extensions to the current accounts and opportunities to implement any additional accounts or supporting environmental-economic analyses that respond to identified user needs. - Identifying and committing to a set of concrete next steps on how the accounts will be improved in future iterations.

 The validation process should be documented in a short report to inform future iterations of the accounts (this report should be ready within 3 months of initial compilation of the accounts).
 An important part of this is capturing the type of lessons learned identified above and committing to the next steps for future iterations of the accounts.
 A template validation report structure for is provided in Appendix C in table form.
-This is intended to facilitate comparative analysis across different SDG target Indicators for which SEEA EEA Accounts have been produced.
 Finally, technical notes should be updated as necessary for next iteration of the accounts based on the outcomes of the validation process.